The Financial Benefit of Trees

 Of course, tree value depends on size, species, location, and condition.

 Do’s and Don’ts to Get the Most Value from Trees

 - Plant deciduous trees on the west side of a house to provide cooling shade in the summer and warming daylight in the winter they lose their leaves.

 - Plant evergreens on the north side of your home to block icy winter winds.

 - Think about the tree’s full-grown size and shape before you dig.

 - Plant below power lines.
 Falling trees and branches can cause power outages.

 - Plant too close to your home’s foundation.
 Roots can damage the foundation or block sewer lines.

 The wrong tree in the wrong place could actually lower your home’s appraised value if it’s deemed hazardous, says Frank Lucco, a real estate appraiser with IRR-Residential in Houston.

-Expect to pay $50-$100 for a 6- to 7-foot deciduous tree, such as a katsura or evergreen.
-The same tree at 15 feet will cost $100-$200, according to Brad Swank of Molbak’s Nursery in Woodinville, Wash.
-The Arbor Day Foundation sells saplings for as little as $8-$20, or less if you’re a member.
+Expect to pay $50 to $100 for a 6- to 7-foot deciduous tree, such as a katsura or evergreen.
+The same tree at 15 feet will cost $100 to $200, according to Brad Swank of Molbak’s Nursery in Woodinville, Wash.
+The Arbor Day Foundation sells saplings for as little as $8 to $20, or less if you’re a member.